ComfyUI Extension: Bobs_LoRA_Loader

 Features

-• Dual Model Support: Separate, optimized loaders for SDXL and FLUX models.
+• Dual Model Support: Separate, optimized loaders for SDXL and FLUX models, each tailored to the architecture's specific blocks.

-• Block-Weighting: Fine-tune the strength of a LoRA on different conceptual parts of the diffusion model.
+• Granular Block-Level Control: Fine-tune the strength of a LoRA on different conceptual parts of the diffusion model.

-• Easy-to-Use Presets: Comes with pre-configured presets for common use cases like Character, Style, Concept, and Fix Hands/Anatomy.
+• Intelligent Presets: Comes with pre-configured presets for common use cases like Character, Style, Concept, and Fix Hands/Anatomy.

-• Custom Mode: Disable presets to get direct slider control over every block for ultimate customization.
+• Full Customization: Set the preset to Custom to get direct slider control over every block for ultimate fine-tuning.

-• Normal LoRA Functionality: To use it like a standard LoRA loader, simply select the Full (Normal LoRA) preset.
+• Standard LoRA Functionality: To use it like a standard LoRA loader, simply select the Full (Normal LoRA) preset.

 Installation